 Little Big Town consists of Karen Fairchild, Kimberly Schlapman, Jimi Westbrook & Phillip Sweet.
 They have been together as a group since 1998.
 Karen and Kimberly met in college in Alabama.
 Jimi and Karen are married.
 Kimberly and Phillip are married but to other people.
 Each person in the group has one child.

 Karen and Kimberly met at Samford University in Alabama in 1987.
 Their friendship forms the core of the group.
 They ended up in Nashville, where they were joined by Jimi and Phillip.
-The LBT girls are awesome!
+The LBT girls are amazing!
 Fairchild inspired me to write hundreds of new lyrics!
 She became my Muse!
 Kimberly is famous for her curly hair and dimples.
 She had a cooking show called Simply Southern and wrote a book called "Oh Gussie!"

 Karen Fairchild - September 28, 1969